Alleged HSBC data thief in extradition hearing in Spain

 Former Spanish tax authorities told the judges that they had used Falciani’s data, which they received from France, to pursue hundreds of tax evaders.

-Falciani traveled to Spain by boat in July 2012 and was arrested in Barcelona on an international warrant seeking his extradition to Switzerland.
+Falciani travelled to Spain by boat in July 2012 and was arrested in Barcelona on an international warrant seeking his extradition to Switzerland.

 He was held in custody until December, when he was given conditional release pending the extradition proceedings.